World Waterpark

 World Waterpark is a water park located within the West Edmonton Mall in Edmonton, Alberta, Canada.
-Opened to the public in 1986, it is the second largest indoor water park in North America, after American Dream's DreamWorks Water Park which opened on October 1, 2020.
-It has a maximum capacity of 5,000 guests, an average air temperature of 31 °C and contains the world's largest indoor wave pool with a capacity of 12.5 million litres.
+Opened to the public in 1986, it is the second largest indoor water park in North America after American Dream's DreamWorks Water Park which opened on October 1, 2020.
+It has a maximum capacity of 5,000 guests, an average air temperature of 31 °C and contains the world's largest indoor wave pool with a capacity of 12.5 million liters.

 The highest slides in the park are Twister, Sky Screamer, and Cyclone, which are all 25.3 m high.
+The park has undergone many changes over the years having gained slides, lost slides, replaced slides, and added completely new attractions.

-In 2020, World Waterpark temporarily closed for the first time due to the COVID-19 Pandemic in Canada.
+In 2020, World Waterpark temporarily closed for the first time due to the COVID-19 pandemic in Canada.
 While some parts did temporarily close, the whole park did not close down until mid-March 2020.
+It reopened on July 18, 2020.

 Blue Thunder wave pool

 This wave pool has four active wave bays, each with 2 panels operated by a 1500 hp hydraulic system (8 total active panels).
 For many years, the 4 panels in the two outer wave bays have been disabled, apparently due to the waves being far too intense, resulting in injuries; guests were being thrown into each other when all 12 panels were operating, as they were in the 1980s.

 Waves are generated (in 10 minutes on, 5 minutes off sessions) of approximately 1.2 to 1.5 m, utilizing only the 8 active wave panels.
 It is arguably the most popular attraction in the park, as many swimmers (most with inner tubes) can be found bobbing in the water.
 The start of every session is marked with a loud air horn blast, warning swimmers to be ready for a wave to flip them over.
+This air horn also sounds when the park opens or closes.

-Most evenings, after regular park business hours, the Blue Thunder wave pool is used by clubs for surfing, kayaking and stand-up paddleboarding.
+Most evenings, after regular park business hours, the Blue Thunder wave pool is used by clubs for surfing, kayaking, and stand-up paddleboarding.
 For these activities, the waves are often programmed for increased intensity and continuous operation.

 In September 2018, the water park underwent a $2.5 million renovation including repainting the wave pool, renovated cabanas, additional bathrooms, new beach area flooring, and upgraded signage.